 But the Retreat’s attorneys argue that Cassidy is trying to make mental health providers liable for patients harming “anyone in the world,” even if its “days, weeks or even years after discharge,” court filings show.

-The patient, Even Rapoza, attacked Michael Kurligoski in March 2011, when Kurligoski, a furnace technician, was working at a property owned by the Rapoza family.
+The patient, Evan Rapoza, attacked Michael Kuligoski in March 2011, when Kuligoski, a furnace technician, was working at a property owned by the Rapoza family.

-Rapoza, then 21, beat Kurligoski with a wrench, choked him with a belt and then attempted to drown him with no established motive.
+Rapoza, then 21, beat Kuligoski with a wrench, choked him with a belt and then attempted to drown him with no established motive.